nebulaeonline/microauthd/README.md

 2025-06-18

-Things are a bit in flux at the moment.
-Some things are broken.
-Namely token introspection and token revocation.
-We are working dilligently to fix these issues.
-Please be patient, we should have fixes out today.
+~~Things are a bit in flux at the moment.
+Some things are broken.~~ Token introspection and token revocation should be solid again.

 2025-06-17